Avocado oil vs Canola oil: Health & nutrition comparison

 Canola oil is linked with increased risks of metabolic syndrome and worsening the outcomes of obesity.
 (4)

-Alpha-linoleic acid in avocado oil is linked with decreased risks of diabetes development and is safe to consume for people who suffer from metabolic syndrome with no risks of worsening the outcomes of the disease.
+Alpha-linoleic acid in avocado oil is linked with decreased risks of diabetes development.
+It is safe to consume for people who suffer from metabolic syndrome with no risks of worsening disease outcomes.
 (15) (16)

 References